hainayanda/Draftsman/README.md

 }
 ```

-* `planer(viewHaveNoSuperview:)` will be called if planner need superview but cannot find any.
-You could provide one, or just return nil to ignore those plan and produce error which can be catch at this delegate.
+* `planer(viewHaveNoSuperview:)` will be called if the planner needs superview but cannot find any.
+You could provide one, or just return nil to ignore those plan and produce error which can be caught at this delegate.
 The default is nil.
-* `planer(neededViewControllerFor:)` will be called if planner need parent `UIViewController` but cannot find any.
-You could provide one, or just return nil to ignore those plan and produce error which can be catch at this delegate.
-The default is get current view UIViewController if have any.
+* `planer(neededViewControllerFor:)` will be called if the planner needs parent `UIViewController` but cannot find any.
+You could provide one, or just return nil to ignore those plan and produce error which can be caught at this delegate.
+The default is to get the current view UIViewController if have any.
 * `planer(_:, errorWhenPlanning:)` will be called if any error occurs when planning.

 ### PlanningOption
-PlanningOption is enumeration which will determined how the plan will be implemented:
+PlanningOption is an enumeration that will determine how the plan will be implemented:
 * **append** will be ignore current active `NSLayoutConstraints` and append any `NSLayoutConstraints` planned.
-* **renew** will be update same current active `NSLayoutConstraints` which created by Draftsman if found and append the new one.
+* **renew** will update the same current active `NSLayoutConstraints` which created by Draftsman if found and append the new one.
-* **startFresh** will be remove all current active `NSLayoutConstraints` which created by Draftsman and append any NSLayoutConstraints planned.
+* **startFresh** will remove all current active `NSLayoutConstraints` created by Draftsman and append any NSLayoutConstraints planned.
 * **startClean** will be remove all current active `NSLayoutConstraints` and append any `NSLayoutConstraints` planned.

-if we sort all the option from the fastest to the slowest it could be like this:
+if we sort all the options from the fastest to the slowest it could be like this:
 * append
 * startClean
 * startFresh
 * renew

-but even if the `append` is the fastest, you better just use this if you want to plan once, otherwise you will have multiple duplicated constraints.
+but even if the `append` is the fastest, you better just use this if you want to plan once, otherwise, you will have multiple duplicated constraints.

 ***